photography2018/competition/2020/Insects_the_Cosmopolitans.md

 We can live anywhere, eat anything and travel like a dashing light..”

+---

-*A small insect sitting on a leaf:*
+A small insect sitting on a leaf:

 “May be not.”